zaydek-old/logger/README.md

-This logger usses a string-returning func passed in at construction to _generate_ output per call, as supposed to static text.
-I wanted to have complete control over the details of how `pkg/log` formats time, more than it's predefined constants, so this idea came to light.
+# logger

+This is one of the first packages I wrote in Go.

+I was frustrated with the lack of granular controls `pkg/log` predefines in its constants, e.g. `log.Ltime`, etc., so I wrote this, instaed.

-Here's an example of usage:
+Here's example usage:

 ```package main